Merzasphor/MWSE/docs/source/types/tes3uiElement.md

 ### `id`

+*Read-only*.
 The element's ID.
 The element can be later accessed by ``ancestor:findChild(id)``.
 Note that multiple elements may have the same ID, such as subparts of a widget, or list items.
 Therefore, you may think of ids as an element class identifier.

 **Returns**: